Carhul/Task_Manager/README.md

 ### Changes from wireframes to live site ###

 First it was thought that each page would have different background image, but the developer thought the coffee-bean background was great on all pages to keep it consistent.
-Besides from that it turned up almost like the wireframes.
+The developer also desided to make a profile page, so that the signed in user have the opportunity to see only the tasks created by them.

 ### Design ###